RYS 500 Hour Yoga Teacher Training

 Maureen (USA) 500 Hr TTC, Jan 2015

-In parallel, a strong emphasis is placed on learning to teach advanced techniques and at the same time developing personal practice.
-The 500 Hr training is an all-encompassing program.
+In parallel, a strong emphasis is placed on learning to teach advanced teaching techniques and at the same time developing personal practice.
+The 300 Hr training is an all-encompassing program.
 This course is suitable for teachers who have been teaching to the public who wish to enrich their practical and theoretical body of knowledge and also a great reintroduction to teaching immersion for those who have completed a 200 hour TTC but require extra coaching to take the step to becoming a teacher.
-On completion of the additional 300 hours of the Level 2 Teacher Training, a 500 hour Certificate is awarded.
+On completion of the Level 2 Teacher Training, a 500 hour Certificate is awarded.
 The training is recognised by Yoga Alliance UK and Yoga Alliance USA.

-Now that you have that strong Level 1, 200 HR foundation as a yoga teacher, in the advanced training you will build on that foundation in a more creative and less linear way.
-The additional 300 hour training that makes up your 500 Hour Yoga Teacher Training qualification is structured with integrity to ensure you are not rushed or time burdened yet still constantly stimulated by challenging, creative and relevant learning outcomes.
-A strong emphasis will be placed on deepening your personal practice during the training under Yogacharya Lalit’s guidance.
+Now that you have that strong Level 1, 200 HR foundation as a yoga teacher, in the advanced training you build on that foundation in a more creative and less linear way.
+The additional 300 hour training is structured with integrity to ensure you are not rushed or time burdened yet still constantly stimulated by challenging, creative and relevant learning outcomes.
+A strong emphasis will be placed on deepening your personal practice during the training under Yogacharya Lalits guidance.

-There is a two-tiered approach to asana in this Level 2 training.
+There is a two-tiered approach to asana in this 300 Hr. training.
 The first level is geared towards trainees deepening their personal practice and progressing towards a peak relative to their individual constitutions, physical abilities and personal goals.
 The second tier is dedicated to learning to teach a series of asana derived from the Ashtanga Primary Series.

 Trainees are guided in led classes through the Ashtanga Primary series by Yogacharya Lalit as per his Lineage, with an emphasis on individual progress relative to the trainees own starting point.
 There is a strong focus on correct alignment and progression through receiving physical and verbal adjustments.
 By using a variety of traditional Mysore style of learning and daily led practices, trainees will become familiar with the entire Ashtanga Primary series, increasing their knowledge of each individual posture.

 The daily asana practice will be varied, all classes will include cautions, contraindications, modifications, and alignment, using props and anatomical information to further Trainees personal and teaching practice.
 Trainees will learn from the different families of asana; Arm balancing, backbending, hip opening, twists, inversions.
-Deepening of physical practice will be facilitated under the guidance of Yogacharya Lalit and his teaching team during led classes with the final week having an emphasis on Mysore style practice to encourage self-determination and personal responsibility and commitment towards future self-practice.
+There is a two-tiered approach to this 300 Hr. training.
+The first level is geared towards trainees deepening their personal practice progressing towards a peak relative to their individual constitutions, physical abilities and personal goals.
+This objective will be facilitated under the guidance Yogacharya Lalit and his team during led classes with the final week having an emphasis on Mysore style practice to encourage self-determination and personal responsibility and commitment towards future self-practice.

 Testimonial- From the moment that I contacted Himalaya Yoga Valley I felt secure and confident that I was going to the right school.
 Their approach to every little detail was so professional and when departing on my 200Hr for India on my own I knew that I had nothing to fear.
 The lectures,meditation and asana practice, Ayurveda, philosophy and anatomy were taught to such a high standard that by the time you have finished the course you are equipped with all the knowledge you need to start teaching with confidence.
 You meet people from all over the globe and they all become your friends because of the intense bond you share from the time you spend together learning.
 The Himalaya staff become like your family because of the guidance and love they show you throughout the teaching and when you leave they support you throughout your teaching journey.
 The 200Hr and the 500Hr training have been the most life changing experiences for me.
 Thank you to all at Himalaya Yoga Valley